prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 - abundance_single-site.tsv files for individual modification site analysis

- The `prolfquapp` ([10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911)) package provides a set of shell scripts that automate the analysis workflow.
+ The `prolfquapp` [10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911) package provides a set of shell scripts that automate the analysis workflow.
 These scripts are copied into the working directory to be used in subsequent steps.
 See **Supplementary Material Section A.1-A.2** for complete setup instructions and example dataset download.

 ### 3.4.2 Sample Annotation

 A crucial step is the creation of a detailed sample annotation file.
-This file maps each raw data file to its experimental conditions .
+This file maps each raw data file to its experimental conditions.
 We parse sample names from the FragPipe output files using the `prolfqua_dataset.sh` script (see **Supplementary Material Section A.3.1**).
-From the sample names we extract experimental factors (e.g., Genotype, Timepoint).
+From the sample names, we extract experimental factors (e.g., Genotype, Timepoint).
 If the filenames do not encode the experimental conditions, the explanatory variables would need to be provided by adding columns.
-We then call the `annotation_add_contrasts` function in the `prolfqua` ([10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441)) to generate the required factorial contrasts automatically.
+We then call the `annotation_add_contrasts` function in the `prolfqua` [10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441) to generate the required factorial contrasts automatically.

 The `annotation_add_contrasts` function adds two key columns to the sample annotation:
 - **`ContrastName`**: A descriptive name for each statistical contrast